Travel Accessories for Kids

 Travel and Sleep Accessories

-The past couple of weeks, I have several friends asking me to borrow this SlumberPod.
-It’s lightweight, folds up nicely, and blocks out most of the light.
+In the past couple of weeks, I have had several friends asking me to borrow this SlumberPod.
+It’s lightweight, folds up nicely, and blocks most of the light.

 I would suggest keeping the front window open as your child sleeps.
-This worked really well for us last summer on our beach trip.
-We had a family of five, all in the same room with Florida sunlight beaming in the windows.
+This worked well for us on our beach trip.
+We had a family of five, all in the same room with sunlight beaming in the windows.
 I have yet to stay in a beach house with blackout curtains, so this did the trick.